-- wave energy: generated by converting the energy of ocean waves (swells) into other forms of energy (currently only electricity).
-There are many different technologies that are being developed and trialled to convert the energy in waves into electricity
+- Wave energy: This is generated by converting the energy within ocean waves (swells) into other forms of energy (currently only electricity).
+There are many different wave energy technologies being developed and trialled to convert wave energy into electricity

-- tidal energy: generated from tidal movements.
-Tides contain both potential energy, related to the vertical fluctuations in sea level, and kinetic energy, related to the horizontal motion of the water.
-It can be harnessed using technologies using energy from the rise and fall of the tides or by technologies using energy from tidal or marine currents)
+- Tidal energy: This is generated by harnessing the movement of tides.
+Tides contain both potential energy, related to the vertical fluctuations in sea level, as well as kinetic energy, related to the horizontal motion of the water.

-- ocean thermal energy: generated by converting the temperature difference between surface water and water at depth into useful energy.
-Ocean thermal energy conversion (OTEC) plants may have a range of applications for Australia, including electricity generation.
-They may be land-based, floating or grazing.
+- Ocean thermal energy: This is generated by converting the temperature difference between the ocean’s surface water and deeper water into useful energy.
+Ocean thermal energy conversion (OTEC) plants may be land-based as well as floating or grazing.
+This has a range of applications for Australia, including electricity generation.

 How is ocean energy used in Australia?

-Ocean energy technologies are still at an early stage of development, with deployments limited to small pilot scale in Australia.
+Ocean energy technologies are at an early and exciting stage of development.

 There are a small number of pilot-scale ocean energy projects in Australia, some of which are supported by ARENA.